Visa policy of South Korea: Korea Electronic Travel Authorization

-The Korea Electronic Travel Authorization (K-ETA) is a mandatory requirement for travelers from visa exemption countries visiting South Korea, which came into effect on 1 September 2021.
-Travelers holding ordinary passports from eligible countries and territories must obtain a K-ETA before their departure to South Korea.
-If the K-ETA application is rejected, travelers have the option to apply for a visa instead.
+The Korea Electronic Travel Authorization (K-ETA) is a mandatory requirement for visitors from visa exemption countries visiting South Korea, which came into effect on 1 September 2021. visitors holding ordinary passports from eligible countries and territories must obtain a K-ETA before their departure to South Korea.
+If the K-ETA application is rejected, visitors have the option to apply for a visa instead.

 Holders of ordinary passports of the following countries and territories may apply for a K-ETA: